athomasq/athomasq.github.io/essays/investing-in-public.md

 *"Without thoughtful [portfolio] construction, all you have is a pile of stones"* -- [Jerry Neumann](http://reactionwheel.net), liberally paraphrased

 This is perhaps the area where I've evolved the most.
-Given power law outcomes and other unique-to-startup dynamics, current market conditions, my capital constraints and risk preferences, and not least my (self-assessed) strengths and weaknesses as an investor, how should I structure my portfolio?

-How many investments a year, what cheque size, which rounds to participate in, what valuations to target, when to follow on and in what size, when to exit, what win/loss ratios to target, how to recycle and so on?
+Given power law outcomes, current valuations, capital constraints and risk preferences, how should I structure my portfolio?
+How many investments a year, what cheque size, which rounds, what valuations ranges, when to follow on, when to exit, what win/loss ratios to target, how to recycle and so on?
 There are lot of moving parts.

 So naturally, I built a model and scienced the shit out of it.
 Here's where I ended up:

 <img src="/assets/img/portfolio-parameters.jpg" class="image">

-Situating each angel cheque in the context of a larger portfolio imposes investment discipline.
-I think this has been the biggest single change in my investment approach in recent times.
+I now have a framework that imposes some degree of investment discipline.
+I think this has been the biggest single change in my approach in recent times.

-What I found every bit as useful as the target numbers themselves was understanding their derivatives with respect to various changes in market assumptions or my behaviour.
-For example:

-* the more the variance around your hit rate, the more companies you need in your portfolio.
-* the more power-law your outcomes, the more important it is to follow on in your winners.
-* pre-committing to a set number of investments over several years allows you to invest all through the cycle.
-* if you double your entry valuations, you need to double your exit valuations, but only for your big winners; the losers have minimal impact either way.

-Once written out, these conclusions seem obvious, but the exercise of modeling them out is valuable (to me at least).

 ----
 <br/>